jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 ### Restore the Server Configuration by Running the JBoss CLI Script

-1. Start the JBoss EAP server by typing the following:
+1. Start the ${product.name} server by typing the following:

-        For Linux:  EAP7_HOME/bin/standalone.sh
+        For Linux:  ${jboss.home.name}/bin/standalone.sh
-        For Windows:  EAP7_HOME\bin\standalone.bat
+        For Windows:  ${jboss.home.name}\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
-        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=restore-system-exception.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-system-exception.cli
    This script restores the  the `log-system-exceptions` attribute value to `true`.
 You should see the following result when you run the script:

         The batch executed successfully

 ### Restore the Server Configuration Manually
-1. If it is running, stop the JBoss EAP server.
+1. If it is running, stop the ${product.name} server.
-2. Replace the `EAP7_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive: